The Start Of A Revolution

 The BTS sell sheets had to do it all.
 They were more than reference materials, they were a presentation tool.
-They not not only showed the product, but provided the support research, highlighted what was new, provided all the terms of sale and included all of the spec detail any customer would need to order.
+They not only showed the product but provided the support research, highlighted what was new, provided all the terms of sale, and included all of the spec details any customer would need to order.

 In many ways, it was designed to be a standalone tool in case a sales rep wasn’t present.
 Because images and colors often changed and new products were introduced annually, the images needed to speak for the real product.

-Not only that, but the version I sketched out myself went from a 6-panel gatefold to a three-hole drilled, 12 pages stapled.
+Not only that, but the version I sketched out myself went from a 6-panel gatefold to a three-hole drilled, 12-page stapled.
 Compare the 1998 sell sheet, previous to my involvement, with 1999.

 1998 BTS Sell Sheet

 The sell sheet prior to my involvement with the BTS program.